What is FDM 3D printing？

 FDM 3d Printer Anatomy & Diagram

-How Do FDM 3D Printers Work Explained with Gif
+How Does A FDM 3D Printer Work Explained with Gif

 Step One: 3D Modeling